Caprelsa (Vandetanib)

 How It Works

-Caprelsa works by slowing down the growth of new blood vessels in tumors, which cuts off the supply of food and oxygen to the cancer.
-It may also act directly on cancer cells to kill them or slow down their growth.
+Caprelsa works by inhibiting the growth of new blood vessels in tumors, thereby limiting their supply of nutrients and oxygen.
+It may also directly affect cancer cells to slow their growth or kill them.

 How to Take Caprelsa